THE SHIPYARD

 One D5W was completed in a configuration similar to the smaller D5F.
 Like its smaller, specialized predecessor,

-well, serving primarily on the Federation front, no additional ships of this
+primarily on the Federation front, no additional ships of this type were

 UIM: One UIM